TatsianaKlasevich/computer_service_web_project/README.md

 ### Author – Tatsiana Klasevich
 ***
 ### General information
-The web application provides the opportunity for the customer to order the services of a courier for the delivery of equipment to and from the service center, to receive information of orders in real time.
-The administrator adds information about the order, order’s status changes.
+The web application provides the opportunity for a customer to order the services of a courier delivery of equipment to and from the service center, to receive information of orders in real time.
+The administrator adds service information, can change order status, search users information.
 After diagnosis, the customer can confirm the order or refuse maintenance.
 A discount on service is also provided to the preferential category of customers.
 ***
 ### Users (Guest, User, Admin)